HVC III project: Renewal of the collection system for the performance-based heavy vehicle charge

 The most important facts in brief

 The existing infrastructure for levying the Distance-related Heavy Vehicle Charge (HVC II) will soon reach the end of its life and will be completely renewed.
 The replacement by the new infrastructure (HVC III) must be completed by the end of 2024.
-For this purpose, three invitations to tender will be published in the second quarter of 2022.

 Initial situation: New system concept

 The new system concept for collecting the HVC is based on existing standard services that can be offered to vehicle owners liable to pay the levy by private providers.
 Instead of defining and procuring a recording device (as is the case with HVC II), the Confederation now defines the data to be supplied by the providers and its quality.
 The recording and registration of mileage thus becomes a service for those liable to pay the charge.
 This system approach is open to innovations on the provider market, which in particular also follows the rapid technological development.
 The amount of the charge remains unchanged.

 The revised Heavy Vehicle Charge Act and the financing decision for HVC III will be dealt with in parliament in the spring session of 2023.